| ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~Oklahoma's latest

 by some members of Congress to Secretary Vilsack on May 18 asking that the

+proposed GIPSA rule be scrapped and that a new rule be written.
 "The packer-producer and meat packing industries have been wrongly arguing that the 110th Congress rejected the provision that was passed in the Food, Conservation, and Energy Act of 2008 under the Livestock Title," said Johnson.
 "This action requested by the members of Congress is unfortunately based on inaccurate information.
 Members of Congress were given ample opportunities to propose amendments, vote the bill down on the floor of each body, and to vote against the conference report.
 This bill even overrode two presidential vetoes, requiring a two-thirds majority vote in both the Senate and House.
 The 110th Congress strongly supported this bill, including the GIPSA provisions."
 In the letter, Johnson says it's time that someone stand up for the little guy in the livestock business- and he thinks the GIPSA rule takes us down that road.
 Click on the LINK below to read more about the NFU letter- and we have a LINK there where you can jump and see the full letter and pitch that NFU has made to the USDA on this issue. | |

-Pfizer Animal Health Snags Big Name Away from the Animal Science Department of Oklahoma State University ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ Pfizer Animal
+| Pfizer Animal Health Snags Big Name Away from the Animal Science Department of Oklahoma State University ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~Pfizer Animal

 Health is increasing the expertise and services available to its customers